HSP therapy in Nelson, BC

 Everything feels louder, brighter, more intense.
 You notice subtleties others miss—shifts in someone's mood, tension in a room, the hum of fluorescent lights that no one else seems to hear.
 You absorb emotions from the people around you, and by the end of a busy day, you're not just tired—you're depleted in a way that's hard to explain.
 You need substantial time alone to process what you've taken in, and without it, you start to shut down or feel overwhelmed by life's ordinary demands.

-That gap exists because insights alone don't shift nervous system patterns.
-Your body holds the overwhelm, the hypervigilance, the shutdown responses.
-And if you're highly sensitive, your awareness of body sensations is already heightened—you feel the tightness in your chest, the shakiness, the exhaustion more acutely than most people do.
-This enhanced awareness, which can feel like a burden, is actually what makes body-centred approaches so effective for you.
+If you're highly sensitive, your awareness of bodily sensations is already heightened—you feel tension, shakiness, depletion more acutely than most people do.
+This enhanced interoceptive awareness, which often feels like a burden, is actually what makes body-centered therapy particularly effective for you.

 What becomes possible